Popular questions about Medicare and the Exchange

 Will seniors on Medicare have to buy additional insurance due to health reform?

-Will people on Medicare receive a fine for not buying a health insurance Exchange plan?
+Will people on Medicare have to pay a fine for not buying health insurance using the Washington Healthplanfinder?

 Can I go to the Exchange and get the subsidy to help pay for any of my Medicare coverage?

-No. People on Medicare are not eligible for the subsidy through the Exchange.
+No. People on Medicare are not eligible for the subsidy through the Washington Healthplanfinder, our state's Exchange.

 What should I do if someone contacts me about signing up for an Exchange plan and I’m on Medicare?